New Patient Registration

 You can be registered as a temporary patient for up to three months.
 This will allow you to be on the local practice list and still remain a patient of your permanent GP.
 After three months you will have to re-register as a temporary patient or permanently register with that practice.

-To register as a temporary patient follow this link.
+To register as a temporary patient call the practice on 0121 687 3055.
 Practices do not have to accept you as a temporary patient although they do have an obligation to offer emergency treatment.
 You cannot register as a temporary patient at a practice in the town or area where you are already registered.

 TB is an illness caused by airborne bacteria (germs).
 TB bacteria can sleep in your body, often for many years, without making you ill.
 This is called latent TB.